igsemenov/triellipt/docs/sources/triellipt.amr.md

 <b>Notes</b>

 - The `data-refiner` is included in the mesh metadata.
-- The voids ears are not refined to keep the mesh 1-irregular.
+- The void ears are not refined to keep the mesh 1-irregular.

 ### coarsen()